phaller/spores3/README.md

 `A -> B` which cannot capture any capabilities.
 However, a pure function might still capture a variable that's not a capability.
-The body of a spore is even more restricted, however: it cannot capture **any variable**; the environment can only be accessed using `Spore.env`.
+The body of a spore is even more restricted, however: it cannot capture **any variable**.
 That's why the capture checking of spores is required even when using the capture checking extension.